admin-shell-io/aas-specs/CONTRIBUTING.md

 Governance of the specifications of the Asset Administration Shell is done in the working group *Open Technology* of the [IDTA](https://industrialdigitaltwin.org/en/)

-However, we invite the community to review, report and fix the specification and schema definitions, openAPI definition including application examples.
+However, we invite the community to review, report and fix the specification documents and associated files, e.g. schema definitions, OpenAPI definitions, or application examples.

 ## Naming Convention for github repos